-You set properties in the Extension implementation to integrate a solution with Solutions Manager.
-Some of the properties that you set refer to data objects in the vSphere SDK that are specific to Solutions Manager.
+You set properties in the Extension implementation to integrate a solution with the vCenter Server Extensions.
+Some of the properties that you set refer to data objects in the vSphere Management SDK that are specific to the vCenter Server Extensions.

-For information about the properties and implementation details of each data object, see the vSphere SDK API documentation.
+For information about the properties and implementation details of each data object, see the VMware vSphere API Reference documentation.